 Every opportunity is taken within the classroom to allow students to develop their reading.
-Many forms of text are actively shared with students to prepare them for independence within society including reading menus, timetables, recipes, advertisements, construction plans, etc.

-Students are actively encouraged to read and are supported to understand key words.
+Many forms of text are actively shared with students to prepare them for independence within society including reading menus, timetables, recipes, advertisements, construction plans, etc. Students are actively encouraged to read and are supported to understand key words.
 Shared reading and choral reading often occurs when looking at texts as a class.

-Staff explicitly teach the meaning of command words to aid students' understanding of mathematical questions.
+We explicitly teach key vocabulary each lesson to allow students to make connective learning and recall the meaning behind command words.
 Within lessons staff promote high standards of literacy, articulacy and the correct use of standard English.
 Displays engage students to support them with the understanding of key command words.